phoenix-rtos/phoenix-rtos-doc/corelibs/index.md

 - Virtual I/O Device library called `libvirtio`, used for device emulation,
 - Universally Unique identifiers library called `libuuid`,
 - Cache library called `libcache` which provides the user with n-way set-associative cache,
-- Software watchdog library called `libswdg` which provides the user with multichannel software watchdog.
+- Software watchdog library called `libswdg` which provides the user with multichannel software watchdog,
+- SHA-256 library called `libsha256` which provides the user with a message digest without a TLS stack.

 ```{toctree}
 :maxdepth: 1